product-os/jellyfish/README.md

 	- Check container logs directly from within device using `balena logs <name>`

 ### Debugging
+First, try executing a push with the balenaCLI debug flag enabled: `DEBUG=1 npm run push`.
-When using live push the API and action servers start with remote debugging enabled via the `--inspect` flag.
+When using livepush the backend services start with remote debugging enabled via the `--inspect` flag.
 Use Chrome dev tools, or your IDE to [start a debugging session](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients).

 - To debug API server connect to `<DEVICE-IP-ADDRESS>:9229`
 - To debug the worker server connect to `<DEVICE-IP-ADDRESS>:923<WORKER-ID>`